cdl-geneseo/geneseo-dictionary/S/Shot-off-the-boob.md

 # Shot off the boob

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Shot off the boob

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 (vp.) a conversational digression. &quot;Let's not shoot off the boob here John, I am trying to ask you something important.&quot; Source: Dictionary of Geneseo English 2006 (Dilluvio)